 Expressly Crude Gallerywww.ArtPal.com/expresslycrude

 In terms of materials, I usually begin with a monoprinted acrylic base which I then add layers to using markers, wax crayons, inks and pencils, typically though not exclusively through a variety of stencils (both commercially available as well as those I've handcut).
 I also collage when an opportunity for dimension presents itself.
 I rely heavily on found materials for incorporation into pieces, whether as conduits for a unique texture or effect or as part of the final pieces themselves.
-I use a variety of papers to create pieces - from cardstock and copy paper to pages torn from junk mail, atlases from times gone by and books found in garage sales, library book sales and garbage cans.
+I use a variety of papers to create pieces - from cardstock and copy paper to pages torn from junk mail, old atlases and books found in garage sales, library book sales and garbage cans.
 I am constantly on the lookout for anything that can make a statement (either whole or in some repurposed form).
-Like emotions in our lives, some techniques are used sparingly while others appear and reappear repeatedly, sometimes in a similar format and others in drastically altered presentations.